30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 It is important to know “whom does the child care business broker represent” – you or the buyer?

 The “laws of agency” – which party the broker represents vary for each state.
-Some states allow the broker to represent only one party – the seller or buyer.
-Other states allow dual agency – which allows the broker to represent both the seller and the buyer.
-To add to the confusion, other states allow the broker not to represent either the buyer or seller – often referred to as – transaction brokerage – they represent the deal not the parties.
+Some states permit brokers to represent only one party, typically either the seller or the buyer.
+Other states allow dual agency, which allows the broker to represent both the seller and the buyer.
+To add to the confusion, other states allow the broker not to represent either the buyer or seller – often referred to as transaction brokerage – they represent the deal, not the parties.

 Selling a childcare business is a very complex process.
-To obtain the best price and transaction terms, it is important that the business broker you hire specializes in selling child care businesses and only represents your interests.
+To obtain the best price and transaction terms, it is essential that the business broker you hire specializes in selling childcare businesses and represents your interests exclusively.

 #15 The Goal – Sell a Child Care Business for Fair Market Value

-In selling a child care business, the goal is to obtain fair market value for the business and the real estate (building and land) if part of the transaction.
-The fair market value of a business or real estate is defined as the price a willing and knowledgeable buyer would pay to a seller giving the following conditions:
+When selling a childcare business, the goal is to obtain fair market value for both the business and the real estate (including the building and land) if part of the transaction.
+The fair market value of a business or real estate is defined as the price a willing and knowledgeable buyer would pay to a seller under the following conditions:

-2. The buyer nor the seller is under any undue pressure to complete the transaction.
-The foreclosure sale of a child care business is not considered “fair market value” as the seller is often under great duress and it is an involuntary sale.
+- Neither the buyer nor the seller is under any undue pressure to complete the transaction.
+The foreclosure sale of a childcare business is not considered “fair market value” because the seller is often under great duress, and it is an involuntary sale.

-To meet these three simple conditions for “fair market value” in the sale of a child care business, the seller must have a reasonable level of knowledge about the value of their child care business, and the value of the real estate if included in the transaction.
-Most child care business owners have limited knowledge of the value of their child care business nor associated real estate.
+To meet these three simple conditions for “fair market value” in the sale of a child care business, the seller must have a reasonable level of knowledge about the value of their child care business and the value of the real estate if included in the transaction.
+Most childcare business owners have limited knowledge of the value of their childcare business or associated real estate.
 Therefore, having an experienced child care business broker or business appraiser help in determining the fair market value is essential.

-Second, the child care business owner must be voluntarily selling the business – it is not a forced sale due to foreclosure, forced liquidation, or forced sale due to a divorce, partnership dissolution, or other involuntary transfer.
+Second, the child care business owner must be voluntarily selling the business – it is not a forced sale due to foreclosure, forced liquidation, or other involuntary transfer, such as a divorce, partnership dissolution, or similar event.

-Moreover, to obtain the fair market value for a child care business, the business must be marketed openly (confidentially of course) for a reasonable amount of time.
-Too many times, a child care business broker will only market the child care business to a small number of buyers – often a handful of regional or national chain buyers.
+Moreover, to obtain the fair market value for a child care business, the business must be marketed openly (confidentially, of course) for a reasonable amount of time.
+Too often, a child care business broker will only market the child care business to a small number of buyers, typically a handful of regional or national chain buyers.
 Little to no effort is made to locate an individual, private buyer.
-A child care business broker should use a multi-facet approach to marketing your child care business – internet marketing, print marketing, personal contact with buyers, exposure to both local, regional and national childcare operators looking to expand, and private individuals.
-Without extensive marketing (confidentially of course) all possible buyers will not be identified – meaning fewer offers and often lower offers.
-Be sure (before you sign a listing agreement) that the broker you are hiring will expose your child care business to as many buyers as possible – both individual private buyers and corporate buyers – not just a handful of corporate chain buyers they have sold centers to in the past.
+A childcare business broker should employ a multifaceted approach to marketing your childcare business, including internet marketing, print marketing, personal contact with buyers, and exposure to both local, regional, and national childcare operators looking to expand, as well as private individuals.
+Without extensive marketing (confidentiality, of course), not all possible buyers will be identified, resulting in fewer offers and often lower offers.
+Be sure (before you sign a listing agreement) that the broker you are hiring will expose your child care business to as many buyers as possible – both individual private buyers and corporate buyers, not just a handful of corporate chain buyers they have sold centers to in the past.

-#16 Availability of financing impacts sales price and ability to sell a child care business.
+#16 The availability of financing impacts both the sales price and the ability to sell a childcare business.

-The availability of financing or lack of has a big impact on the ability to sell a child care business and the sales price.
-Without financing, it is hard to sell a child care business – even well operated, profitable businesses.
-Many things affect the availability of financing.
-However, the economy has the most impact – positive or negative on business financing.
-During good economic times, the ability to obtain financing to purchase a business is easier.
-Conversely, during an economic downturn or recession, the ability to find financing can be almost impossible.
+The availability of financing, or lack thereof, has a significant impact on the ability to sell a childcare business and the sales price.
+Without financing, it is challenging to sell a well-operated and profitable childcare business.
+Several factors influence the availability of financing.
+However, the economy has the most significant impact, both positive and negative, on business financing.
+During good economic times, obtaining financing to purchase a business is easier.
+Conversely, during an economic downturn or recession, securing financing can be almost impossible.
 Without financing, there are fewer buyers seeking to purchase a business.
-The fewer the number of business buyers the lower the sales price for a business.
+The fewer the number of business buyers, the lower the sales price for a business.

 During the “Great Recession,” the availability of financing to purchase a business was almost nonexistent.
-Yes, SBA loans (loans guaranteed by the Small Business Administration – government-backed) were still being made but only to the most qualified buyers for businesses that had not been negatively impacted by the economic downturn.
-Conventional lending (loans made by banks held in-house and serviced by the bank) were nowhere to be found especially during the early years of the “Great Recession.”
-Banks often required a 30 to 50 percent down payment from the buyer to get a conventional loan to buy a business.
+Yes, SBA loans (loans guaranteed by the Small Business Administration – government-backed) were still being made, but only to the most qualified buyers for businesses that the economic downturn had not negatively impacted.
+Conventional lending (loans made by banks held in-house and serviced by the bank) was nowhere to be found, especially during the early years of the “Great Recession.”
+Banks often required a down payment of 30 to 50 percent from the buyer to obtain a conventional loan for purchasing a business.

-The takeaway, the best time to sell a child care business is during good economic times.
-Child care businesses normally see full enrollments and profits during good economic times.
+The takeaway: The best time to sell a childcare business is during periods of economic growth.
+Child care businesses typically experience full enrollments and profits during periods of economic growth.
 Therefore, the value of the child care business will be higher.
 Moreover, during a good economy, there is more readily available financing with favorable terms, and more folks are looking to buy a business.

 #17 Employee education level is important when selling a child care business.

-Most states have education requirements for child care teachers and assistant teachers and often management – directors.
-Moreover, often staff education is tied to licensure, rating, and public pay tuition funding.
+Most states have education requirements for child care teachers, assistant teachers, and often management directors.
+Moreover, staff education is often tied to licensure, ratings, and public tuition funding.
 Maintaining an acceptable level of employee education is important.
-Many corporate and individual buyers want to acquire child care programs with employees that meet all education requirements.
+Many corporate and individual buyers seek to acquire childcare programs with employees who meet all educational requirements.
 In many states, the buyer will operate under a temporary license for a period following the business transfer.
 It is during the temporary license period that the buyer must prepare for the program evaluation to obtain a permanent license.
-Buyers are reluctant to purchase child care businesses that do not have employees with required education levels.
-Buyers do not want to replace employees after closing and given the lack of qualified teachers in many areas buyers fear not being able to find qualified teachers quickly.
+Buyers are reluctant to purchase childcare businesses that do not have employees with the required educational levels.
+Buyers do not want to replace employees after closing, and given the shortage of qualified teachers in many areas, buyers fear being unable to find qualified teachers quickly.

 Child care programs with qualified teachers are more valuable and appeal to more potential buyers.